Substance Use

 Substance abuse has many detrimental effects on the body and mind, so it can be hard to recognize them.
 While bad teeth are commonly associated with people who use prescription and illicit drugs like methamphetamine (meth), alcohol is no exception.

-If you need help managing your dependence on alcohol, we have an alcoholism hotline available 24 hours per day.
+If you need help managing your alcohol dependence, we have an alcoholism hotline available 24 hours per day.
 Contact us at (855) 430-9439 to get started on your recovery.